Right to Acquire Mortgages Explained

 Get Started

-Having a substantial deposit will reduce your loan-to-value ratio, which will make you a more attractive borrower and could open up better deals when it comes to the rates you’ll pay, however, be wary that some lenders may have a cap on deposits for this scheme.
+Having a substantial deposit will reduce your loan-to-value ratio, making you a more attractive borrower and potentially opening up better deals on rates.
+However, be wary that some lenders may have a cap on deposits for this scheme.

-Applying for Right to Acquire with no deposit might be an option too if you want to use your discount for adding equity instead, but speak to your broker about this.
+Applying for Right to Acquire with no deposit might be an option, too, if you want to use your discount to add equity instead, but speak to your broker about this.

 How to get a Right to Acquire mortgage